freechat-fun/freechat/freechat-sdk/java/docs/CharacterApi.md

     bearerAuth.setBearerToken("BEARER TOKEN");

     CharacterApi apiInstance = new CharacterApi(defaultClient);
-    String characterId = "characterId_example"; // String | The characterId to be added a backend CharacterBackendDTO characterBackendDTO = new CharacterBackendDTO(); // CharacterBackendDTO | The character backend to be added try {
+    Long characterId = 56L; // Long | The characterId to be added a backend CharacterBackendDTO characterBackendDTO = new CharacterBackendDTO(); // CharacterBackendDTO | The character backend to be added try {
       String result = apiInstance.addCharacterBackend(characterId, characterBackendDTO);